the research is in.

 The Perch can help.

-We know putting our grown-up screens away is challenging.
+We know putting our phones away is hard.
 Almost impossible at times.
 The Perch was built for exactly that parent and grandparent, the one who wants to show up fully and just needs a place that makes it easier.
-A place where presence happens naturally.
+Where intentional presence happens naturally.

 Not a drop-off.
 No sidelines.
-We choose counter-culture.
-We play.
-We create.
-We grow.
-Stronger.
-Together.
+We practice counterculture.

-The Perch isn't just an athletic play and creative arts studio.
-It's a movement.
-We want your family to be part of the change this generation needs.
+This isn't just an athletic play and creative arts studio.
+It's a faith-filled movement the new generation needs.